SYLLABLE604/SDIECC-Generation-Framework/README.md

 # Privacy-Preserving Industrial Electric-Carbon Synthetic Data Generation

-This repository packages the code, paper assets, selected experiment outputs, and the dataset used for a study on privacy-preserving synthetic data generation for industrial electric-carbon coupled data.
+This repository packages the code, and the dataset used for a study on privacy-preserving synthetic data generation for industrial electric-carbon coupled data.
 The project focuses on generating realistic tabular data that preserves electric-carbon coupling structure, supports conditional synthesis for specific operating regimes, and evaluates privacy risk with distance-based audits.

 ## Overview